berrym/lusush/INVESTIGATION_RESULTS.md

 **Investigation Date**: December 2024
 **Environment**: macOS development with Linux compatibility analysis
 **LLE Version**: Latest feature/lusush-line-editor branch
-**Status**: 🎯 ANALYSIS COMPLETE WITH IMPLEMENTED FIXES
+**Status**: ✅ IMPROVED SOLUTION IMPLEMENTED - PRESERVES ALL FUNCTIONALITY

 ## Executive Summary

-We have successfully analyzed the Linux/Konsole compatibility issues from macOS and implemented targeted fixes that address the root causes of character duplication and display corruption.
-The investigation identified platform-specific terminal behavior differences and provided concrete solutions that can be deployed and tested on Linux systems.
+We have successfully analyzed the Linux/Konsole compatibility issues from macOS and implemented an **improved targeted solution** that preserves all advanced functionality while fixing character duplication.
+After discovering that the initial conservative approach broke multi-line editing, tab completion, and syntax highlighting, we developed a **surgical fix** that only replaces the problematic `\x1b[K` escape sequence on Linux while maintaining all sophisticated features.

 ## 🔍 Root Cause Analysis CONFIRMED